 - I learned that the “self-help section” is not for crazy people, but for those who want to improve themselves.

 - I learned that depression is a medical illness and runs in families.

-- I learned that the taboo and stigma around mental illness is prevalent in America but even more of a problem in Indian and Punjabi families.
+- I learned that the taboo and stigma around mental illness is prevalent in American and South Asian culture.